Reindeer Lake, Manitoba & Saskatchewan, Canada

 - Statistics / Weather / Helpful Links

 Looking for Reindeer Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Reindeer Lake is the one of the largest lakes in North America, covering about 1,500,000 acres and spanning the border of Saskatchewan and Manitoba provinces in Canada.
 Estimates of the lake’s immense size range from 1,309,800 to 1,640,000 acres.
 At 180 miles long, Reindeer Lake’s exterior shoreline is about 1,380 miles; when combined with the lake’s 5,000+ islands, the shoreline balloons to about 5,700 miles.
 Reindeer Lake was named after huge herds of barren ground caribou that used to migrate to the lake’s shores.